 New Haven Black Mantle clock, circa 1900 This is a very nice original condition clock also made by New Haven Clock Co, and thus bears some similarities to the clock pictured above.
 However, like most mantle clocks, this one features regulation from the front, and short pendulum mounted to the back of the movement.
 An additional interesting feature of this clock is a fiber fly pinion in the strike train to make it more quite.
 Like the New Haven clock above, this one uses the strike train for both hours and halves.
 This clock uses a strip-pallet deadbeat escapement.
 Like most mantle clocks, it can be regulated from the front without stopping the pendulum.

 The tablet has a lot of paint loss, and the dial is very worn.
 The case has had a coating of reddish-brown varnish applied very sloppy.
 A few pieces of veneer are missing, but nothing major.
 The glass is original and held in with putty.
-You can see a bull's-eye in the lower right corner of the tablet.
+You can see a bull's-eye or bubble in the lower right corner of the tablet.
 The back of the clock has many holes from wall mounting and I used some to wall mount it.
-It is a weight-drive clock and needs a stable place.
-There does not seem to be any consistent recorded pattern for marking on C Jerome movements.
-This one is numbered and the manner is consistent with other known Jerome movements, so I believe it is original.
+It is a weight-drive clock and needs a stable place to operate.
+A website on Jerome clocks identifies the movement as a type 1.211.
+These are numbers given by collectors to identify variations in the movements, and would not have been used by the manufacturer.

 Remarkably, much of the label is intact and readable.
 It reads "Patent Brass Clocks Made and Sold By Chauncey Jerome Bristol, Conn.
 Warranted Good."
 The label was printed by Elihu Greer.
 The label simply lists his address as Hartford.
 The label describes Greer as an "Ornamental Printer" in the left corners, and as a "Book & Job Printer" in the right corners.
 The label also includes instructions on using the clock.